soundpress/RulesOfNYC/docs/c47/index.rst

    (1) The household must:

-      (A) Consist of two or more individuals or a pregnant person, currently reside in a DHS Shelter or HRA Shelter, and have resided in shelter for more than 120 days as of the close of the application period established pursuant to subdivision (a) of section 9-04 of this chapter; or
+      (A) Consist of two or more individuals or a pregnant person, currently reside in a DHS Shelter or HRA Shelter, and have resided in shelter for more than 120 days as of the close of the application period established pursuant to subdivision (a) of 68 RCNY § 9-04; or

       (B) Consist of or include at least one chronically street homeless individual;